BINF-3101/Lab1_computational_skills/README.md

 &nbsp;
 ## Using a Windows computer

-Unfortunately, windows computers do not come with a built-in Linux terminal to access the cluster.
-You will need to download one
+Unfortunately, windows computers do not have a built-in Linux terminal to access the cluster.
+You will need to download one &nbsp;
-&nbsp;

-If you are using windows you can watch our TA Theo set up the terminal in the video uploaded **on canvas**

 There is also an option to use **Ubuntu** on Windows - to log in use the Mac instructions above